hybridgroup/artoo-gpio/docs/commands_analog_sensor.md

 ## lower

-Public: Returns the lower limit set up when creating the sensor.
+Returns the lower limit set up when creating the sensor.

 ##### Params